If you have a Special Needs child, you probably need to do more planning than just a simple Will.

 Most parents of a special needs child should set up what is called a Special Needs Trust.
 A Special Needs Trust is a specific estate planning document allowing a parent to devise their assets to a special needs child but the money/assets are placed in a special trust for their benefit/use without affecting the child qualifying for essential government benefits and programs.

 Also, a parent of a special needs child will also have to consider establishing a guardianship for that child when they reach the age of 18.
 Once a child reaches 18 in Florida, the parent no longer has authority to handle that child’s affairs and may not have access to medical information or make medical decisions.
 Establishing a guardian advocate will allow the parent to continue to handle that child’s affairs after they reach 18.

-If you have a special needs child, call Whibbs Stone Barnett to schedule a free consultation to discuss proper planning for your special needs child.
+If you have a special needs child, call Whibbs Stone Barnett Turner, PA to schedule a free consultation to discuss proper planning for your special needs child.